 Ultralight aircraft take off from Pokhara and offer spectacular views of the lakes, mountains and villages.
 This is an ideal way to see life from a new perspective.
 The choice of Pokhara Valley for ultra-light aircraft is appropriate chiefly because of the proximity of the mountains, and the scenic lakes.
 For those who wished they could fly birds when growing up, this flight is a must.
 It might be lonely at the top, but this flight is a must.
 It might be lonely at the top, but the spectacular view from up high certainly makes it all worth it.
 Flights are from the Pokhara airport beginning September through June.
 The flights take place from sunrise to 11 a.m. and from 3 p.m. to sunset every day during these months.

 National Parks located specially in the Terai region in Nepal attract visitors from all over the world.
 A visit to these parks involves game- stalking by a variety of means-foot, dugout canoe, jeep, and elephant back.
-One is bound to sight a one – horned rhino or two at every elephant safari.
-Besides the rhinos, wild boars, samburs, spotted deer, sloth bear, four-horned antelope are also usually seen.
+One must see a one-horned rhino or two at every elephant safari.
+Besides you can see the rhinos, wild boars, samburs, spotted deer, sloth bear, four-horned antelope.
 A Royal Bengal tiger may surprise you by his majestic appearance.

 Only awe-stricken silence can come close to matching the experience of going on a mountain flight to encounter the tallest mountains on earth.
 Mountain flights offer the closest possible aerial views of Mt.
 Everest, Kanchenjunga and the Tibetan Plateau.
 Mountain flights appeal to all category of travelers and have become a popular tourist attraction of Nepal.
 For those who are restricted by time or other considerations from going for a trek, these flights offer a panoramic view of the Himalayan in just one hour.

 For all those cliffhangers out there, Kathmandu offers a roster of stone walls that make for an experience of a lifetime.
-Now of late, Rock climbing has become a popular sport in Kathmandu, which offers some really terrific places for rock climbing.
-Nagarjun, Balaju, Shivapuri and Budhanilkantha are some of the places where you can try this sport.
+Now of late, Rock climbing has become a popular sport in Kathmandu.
+It offers some really terrific places for rock climbing.
+Similarly, Nagarjun, Balaju, Shivapuri and Budhanilkantha are some of the places where you can try this sport.
+(Gurla mandata trek)